Mu-Sigma/analysis-pipelines/README.md

 * **Interoperable analysis pipelines** - This vignette describes creating and executing **batch** pipelines which are composed of functions executing across *supported engines*
 * **Streaming Analysis Pipelines for working with Apache Spark Structured Streaming** - This vignette describes setting up streaming pipelines on *Apache Spark Structured Streaming*
 * **Using pipelines inside Shiny widgets or apps** - A brief vignette which illustrates an example of using a pipeline inside a shiny widget with reactive elements and changing data
+* **An introduction to meta-pipelines** - This vignette which illustrates the use of meta-pipelines

 #Usage